dangkaka/trending-slack-bot/README.md

 # trending-slack-bot

-Cron to post top 10 trending github repos using lambda
+Using lambda cron to get top 10 github repos and post to slack

 ## Usage